 Large Phase III trials in stroke rehabilitation are uncommon.
 This trial is novel because it is the first Phase III two-arm, multicentre RCT of task-specific training.
 We expect participants themselves, who rate upper limb rehabilitation as one of the top 10 stroke research priorities, to reap significant benefit from our findings.

 The therapy suits participants with all levels of movement impairment, does not require special equipment, and can be practised independently.
 This makes it suitable for delivery to almost all participants, unlike other treatments.
 83% participants in the feasibility trial said task-specific training made a difference to use of their arm – e.g. ‘I have more movement.
 More confidence to try things in my life.’, ‘Improvement on grasping things – I find it easier.
 Stronger arm’ – and 96% said it was worth the effort.

-Our trial includes investigation of the cost-effectiveness of task-specific training, compared to current practice, and identification of potential barriers to implementation and possible solutions.
+Our trial includes investigating the cost-effectiveness of task-specific training, compared to current practice, and identifying potential barriers to implementation and possible solutions.